The

 legend of Lampokhari and an unknown burial at Aritar

-I find myself fortunate that my effort of giving out information about the bygone days of our state through this column gets appreciated.
-I have always considered myself to be a storyteller rather than a history digger.
+I find myself fortunate that my effort to provide information about our state's bygone days through this column is appreciated.
+I have always considered myself a storyteller rather than a history digger.

-I am just a medium through which these stories, anecdotes, and essays are shared for the readers to know more about our state of Sikkim.
-I firmly believe the more I share more I hear in return.
-To add to my last week's article on “Revisiting Dalapchand”, today I share interesting stories of a legend of Lampokhari, thou not recorded in papers but passed on from one generation to another.
+I am just a medium through which these stories, anecdotes, and essays are shared so that readers can learn more about the state of Sikkim.
+I firmly believe that the more I share, the more I hear in return.
+To add to last week's article on “Revisiting Dalapchand,” today I share exciting stories of a legend of Lampokhari, which is not recorded in papers but passed on from one generation to another.

-Another legend I heard from him was about the story of two huge snakes that used to be found at the lake.
-It was the British soldiers that had shot down one of the snakes and the other one flew off from the lake creating a massive sound never to be seen thereafter.
-Thereafter an unknown disease spread out at the place and those British men who shot the snake also died in mysterious circumstances a few days later.
+Another legend I heard from him was about two huge snakes that used to be found at the lake.
+The British soldiers shot down one of the snakes, and the other one flew off from the lake, creating a massive sound that would never be seen again.
+Thereafter, an unknown disease spread out at the place, and those British men who shot the snake also died in mysterious circumstances a few days later.

-Some of the British men were buried in a grave-yard at Aritar (which is still found to this date but very little is known about those persons beneath the graves.) while it is also said that another such unknown burial related to the British men who killed the snake at Lampokhari is found near Pedong (West Bengal).
+Some of the British men were buried in a graveyard at Aritar (which is still found to this date, but very little is known about those persons beneath the graves).
+It is also said that another such unknown burial related to the British men who killed the snake at Lampokhari is found near Pedong (West Bengal).

-Waddell writes about a small hamlet whose meaning in English was “The Great Flat Stone” (I am told Dalapchand means flat stone and the stone is found even to this date) that was a trader’s halting place.
+Waddell writes about a small hamlet that was a trader's halting place.
+Its name in English was "The Great Flat Stone" (I am told Dalapchand means flat stone, and the stone is still found to this day).

 He points out that the barracks on his visit to that place were left abandoned a few weeks back due to the outbreak of a bad epidemic of fatal fever that had claimed lives.
 Waddell was informed by his Tibetan porter about the revenge of the sylvan deities (the spirit that lives in or frequents the woods) and the water sprites (nymphs that inhabit or haunt a body of water) for an immoral action committed by the soldiery.